xvrrr/AI-Creator/readme.md

 **Note**: All videos are used for research and demonstration purposes only.
 The audio and visual assets are sourced from the Internet.
 Please contact us if you believe any content infringes upon your intellectual property rights.

 ## 1. Movie Edits
 Ever dreamed of creating stunning movie edits that captivate your audience?
-With AI-Creator, you can transform your favorite movie clips into breathtaking montages that tell your unique story, complete with perfectly synchronized music and transitions.
+With Agentic-AIGC, you can transform your favorite movie clips into breathtaking montages that tell your unique story, complete with perfectly synchronized music and transitions.

-🚀 **How AI-Creator Makes Movie Edits**
+🚀 **How Agentic-AIGC Makes Movie Edits**
 - Users just need to prepare the video sources, music audio file and the idea they want.
 - Automatically extract music rhythm points (optional) setting threshold & mask parameters.
 - Automatically assists with storyboard query design through video content based on user-provided ideas.